davemgj84/iss-spotter/README.md

 - The original project was create for and used from the command prompt.

-- Repository of original project for reference - https://github.com/davemgj84/iss_spotter
+- Repository of original project for reference - https://github.com/davemgj84/iss_spotter - Please keep in mind I was only in week 2 of boot camp when this was created! 😂

 ## Location of deployed application